Bhooomi-A/Inventory-Management-System/README.md

 1. **Price is in Indian Rupees (₹)** — formatted using `en-IN` locale
 2. **Product names must be unique** — enforced at both API and DB level
 3. **Low stock threshold defaults to 10** — configurable per product
-4. **SQLite is used for simplicity** — for production, PostgreSQL (already familiar from Jio internship) would be the right choice
+4. **SQLite is used for simplicity** — for production, PostgreSQL would be the right choice
 5. **No authentication** — assumed single-user internal tool; JWT auth can be added as an extension
-6. **Negative stock is impossible** — blocked at both frontend (live preview) and backend (HTTP 400 with clear message)
+6. **Negative stock is impossible** — blocked at both frontend (live preview) and backend

 ---